afdesem/informatika_xi.2/README.md

 If any changes are required inside any of the files included inside this repository, only the owner and/or contributors are allowed to

-<h3>This repository is only for XI.2 and is prohibited to be shared amongst classes</h3>
+<h3>This repository is prohibited to be shared amongst classes under no permission</h3>